iherman/r2epub/README.md

 ---

 Several years ago I have already made a similar program called [Respec2EPUB](https://github.com/iherman/respec2epub).
-That version is that it was written in Python 2; alas!, with the demise of Python 2 in favor of Python 3, that module will become unusable soon.
+That version was written in Python 2;
+alas!, with the demise of Python 2 in favor of Python 3, it will become unusable soon.
 (E.g., latest Debian releases do not even install Python 2 any more.)
 Instead of fighting through the 2->3 conversion, I decided to re-write the program, making it a bit simpler along the way.